When human-centred design met landscaping

 Between us, we were combining very different perspectives: digital design thinking, practical construction expertise, and years of experience working directly with customers.
 That mix turned out to be far more powerful than either of us expected.

-I thoroughly enjoy working with my brother in a completely different domain and working with people to transform their gardens.
+I thoroughly enjoy working with my brother in a completely different domain, using my UX expertise to help shape something tangible and lasting.

 My brother, Paul, and I